Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis: Discussion and concluding remarks

 \end{enumerate}

-The main conclusion of our study is that the form in which the matter action is presented should be carefully investigated, and the fact that the Lagrangian density of matter fields in the standard form is already conformal form-invariant, must be taken into consideration.
+One of the main conclusions of our study is that the form in which the matter action is presented should be carefully investigated, and the fact that the action of matter fields in the standard form is already conformal form-invariant, must be taken into consideration.
 In this regard, there is not much freedom in the form of matter action that preserves conformal invariance.
 Only the following equivalent matter actions are conformal form-invariant:

+where $L_m\left(\chi,\der\chi,g_{\mu\nu}\right)$ is the standard Lagrangian of matter fields.
 One form is associated with the active approach to conformal transformations, while the other one is associated with the passive approach instead.
 Only within the framework of AACT conformal symmetry carries phenomenological consequences.

+Finally, let us comment on the possibility that conformal invariance may be an actual symmetry of the classical laws of gravity.
+If the standard model (SM) of particles and fields is modified in such a way as to encompass point-dependent masses \cite{nicolai-2007, bars-2014-a}, and additionally incorporates conformal symmetry in the variational process so that the correct EOM are derived \cite{quiros-2025-a}, then several of the arguments against conformal symmetry as an actual symmetry in physics are overcome.

 {\bf Acknowledgments} The authors acknowledge FORDECYT-PRONACES-CONACYT for support of the present research under grant CF-MG-2558591.